 Food: SEK 2,000

 Telephone/internet: SEK 300

-Remember however, that prices can vary considerably depending on where you live.
+Remember that prices can vary considerably depending on where you live.
 Stockholm, for example, is more expensive than smaller towns.
 Dining out at restaurants can be somewhat expensive in Sweden, though student bars and restaurants often have discounted prices.

 Please also note that when applying for a residence permit, you must prove to the Swedish Migration Board that you will have a guaranteed sum of money at your disposal throughout the entire period of your studies.
 The amount, SEK 7,300 per month for ten months of the year, is set by the Migration Board.
 If you wish to bring your family you must show that you have at your disposal an additional SEK 3,000 per month for your spouse and SEK 1,800 per month per child.